Russians, in peaceful protest, call for Putin to quit

-MOSCOW: Several hundred Russians lined up in central Moscow on Saturday under the gaze of riot police to hand over handwritten appeals for President Vladimir Putin to quit, as similar protests took place in other cities.
+MOSCOW - Several hudred Russians lined up in central Moscow on Saturday under the gaze of riot police to hand over handwritten appeals for President Vladimir Putin to quit, as similar protests took place in other cities.

 Putin, who has dominated Russian politics for 17 years, has not said whether he will run in presidential elections in March 2018.
 But the 64-year-old politician, who enjoys high popularity ratings, is widely expected to do so.

-Saturday's protest in the capital -- called "We're sick of him" -- was organized by the Open Russia movement founded by Kremlin critic Mikhail Khodorkovsky.
-Once Russia's richest man, he was freed by Putin in 2013 after spending a decade in jail for fraud, a charge Khodorkovsky said was politically-motivated.
+Saturday’s protest in the capital - called “We’re sick of him” - was organised by the Open Russia movement founded by Kremlin critic Mikhail Khodorkovsky.
+Once Russia’s richest man, he was freed by Putin in 2013 after spending a decade in jail for fraud, a charge Khodorkovsky said was politically-motivated.

 “Nothing positive has happened in our country on his watch and I have the sense that things are getting worse, and that the main problem is the fact that those in power are the same,” she told Reuters.

-Her preference for president was opposition politician Alexei Navalny, who spent 15 days in jail last month after helping organize the biggest anti-government protests since 2012, which ended with over 1,000 arrests.
+Her preference for president was opposition politician Alexei Navalny, who spent 15 days in jail last month after helping organise the biggest anti-government protests since 2012, which ended with over 1,000 arrests.

 Saturday’s event, held in bright sunshine, was more modest, though authorities were taking no chances.
 A Reuters reporter counted at least 30 police buses and coaches in the area, packed with hundreds of riot police.